UPDATE: 12/8/20 We are sold out of cut Christmas Trees. Live Trees are still available. Please see current hours in the

 Starting Black Friday regular Christmas Tree hours will begin.
-Most years we have the trees ready prior to Thanksgiving so check back here, our Facebook page or call the nursery for Pre-Thanksgiving hours and availability.
-If you email us or call us you can be placed on our call list to be notified when they are here and ready for sale.
+Most years we have the trees ready prior to Thanksgiving so check back here, our Facebook page or call the nursery 719-598-8733 for Pre-Thanksgiving hours and availability.
+Current hours are listed on the footer of our website.
+Fill out the form below to sign up for our Christmas Tree notification list.

 What Our Customers Say